kenjij/mos-eisley-lambda/README.md

 require 'mos-eisley-lambda'
 # Or, you can just copy the `lib` directory to your Lambda and...
 # require_relative './lib/mos-eisley-lambda'

-MosEisley::Handler.import
-# Or, if you store your handlers in a non-default location, dictate by...
-# MosEisley::Handler.import_from_path('./my-handlers')

 def lambda_handler(event:, context:)
   MosEisley::lambda_event(event, context)